 An Alzheimer’s Association support group is an open gathering of people with common needs and interests who come together to share their feelings, thoughts and experiences in a combined effort to better cope with and manage the shared challenges of dementia in a safe environment.
 Support groups may include persons with dementia as well as caregivers.
 They are held at various times, locations and languages.

 Telephone Support Group Are you a home-based Alzheimer's caregiver?
-Our new Telephone Support Group could be perfect for you.
-It is a great option if you cannot attend an in-person group or if you face transportation issues.
+Our Telephone Support Groups could be perfect for you.
+They are great option if you cannot attend an in-person group due to transportation and respite issues.
+Telephone Support Groups are free, offered monthly both in English and Spanish, and are moderated by trained facilitators.
 Share ideas, advice, and ask questions from the comfort of your home.
-For more information please call our 24-hour Helpline, (800)272-3900.
+For more information please call our 24-hour Helpline, (800) 272-3900.

 Connect with others online The Alzheimer’s Association message boards and chat rooms provide a virtual online community for persons with Alzheimer's, caregivers and care providers.
 Our message boards have thousands of registered members who share stories and information 24 hours a day.
 Join the online community.